 I used to shoot using the classic 110mm and 35mm film cameras.
 My first digital camera was a Sony point and shoot with 12-megapixel resolution which I took with me in Australia.
 The first photograph I entered in a contest won the grand prize in a local city in Australia, using only the Sony compact camera.
 When you are an artist with a passion, there are no boundaries to your creativity.

 My passion for photography has been cultivated even further in every institution I was assigned to.
 I practiced taking head shots and portraits of seminarians and priests.
 I collaborated with other professional photographers in Australia during events and celebrations, thus also learning from the pros.

 My first social event that I covered outside Australia was for a private debutant party for my sister’s friend in California.
 One thing led to another and soon I began doing small private events.

 I moved to New York to pursue my dream of becoming a professional photographer.
 I started from the very bottom and worked my way up often juggling with hard work while perfecting my photography skills on the sidelines.
 It was not easy, but I endured.
 And here I am.
 Hope springs eternal.

-In my stubbornness to fulfill my dream, I was chosen to be part of this nationwide initiative of 200 photographers for the 10,000 Head Shots Project by Peter Hurley and Tony Tafe.
+In 2020, I was chosen to be part of this nationwide initiative of 200 photographers for the 10,000 Head Shots Project by Peter Hurley and Tony Tafe.